Photo: CSW program instructor, Bryan Coker at his home office in Ottawa

-They leave with the mindset, tools, knowledge, and mission required to make real change in their own communities.
+They walk away with the mindset, tools, and knowledge required to make real change in their own communities.
 From what graduates tell us, it's a pretty transformative experience!

-Q: Bryan, can you tell us about your education and professional experience in community services and social work?
+Q: Bryan, can you tell us about your education and professional experience in social work?